 The LPN certificate program is a program delivered online with clinical and lab practice in Lovell, WY and the surrounding communities.
 Students may earn their certificate within a calendar year and be eligible to sit for the NLCEX-PN exam.
-LPNs practice largely in the clinical and long term care settings and may apply to the final year of the ADN program after 1 year of employment.
+LPNs practice largely in the clinical and long term care settings.
 Entry into the LPN program requires pre-requisites, application, physical/technical requirements, drug screening, and acceptance based on space availability and criteria.
 Please consult the latest application information on our website.

 The Associate Degree of Nursing Program is articulated with the University of Wyoming